tjfulle/swig/Doc/Manual/src/Fortran.md

 %include <std_vector.i>
 %template(VecDbl) std::vector<double>;
 ```

+The `std::vector` class implementation in Fortran is supplemented by two
+methods for native Fortran interoperability.
+The first method, `assign`, sets
+the contents of the vector to the passed Fortran array.
+The second, `view`,
+returns an array pointer to the content of the vector.

 If your code does not use `std::vector` to do any heavy lifting (i.e. your
 vectors are small and not shared), you can choose to transparently convert